fermyon/developer/content/spin/javascript-components.md

 ## Storing Data in MySQL and PostgreSQL Relational Databases

 For more information about using relational databases from TypeScript/JavaScript, see [Relational Databases](rdbms-storage).

+## AI Inferencing From JS/TS Components

+For more information about using Serverless AI from JS/TS, see the [Serverless AI](serverless-ai-api-guide) API guide.

 ## Using External NPM Libraries